Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting the Sherlock Holmes Museum| ©Anders Thirsgaard

-According to the experts, the books of Sherlock Holmes, created by Sir Arthur Conan Doyle, are the most taken to the cinema in history.
+According to the experts, the Sherlock Holmes books, created by Sir Arthur Conan Doyle, are the most made into films in history.
 It is not surprising that there is no one who does not know the character and that his followers are counted by millions.
 If you are one of these, you can not miss a visit to the museum dedicated to the famous detective.

 Information and tips for the visit:

-• Audio guide: there is no audio guide, but a small guide written in several languages is provided at the entrance.
+• Audio guide: there is no audio guide, but a small guidebook written in several languages is provided at the entrance.

-• Tickets: adults must pay around 15 pounds, while the price for minors is around 10 pounds.
+• Tickets: Adults pay around 15 pounds, while the price for children is around 10 pounds.

-• Address and how to get there: as I said, the museum is located at 221B Baker Street.
-To get there, the best option is the Bakerloo, Circle, Jubilee, Metropolitan or Hammersmith & City subway lines, stopping at Baker Street itself.
-Also, Baker Street is part of the route of a tourist bus in London
+• Address and directions: the best option is the Bakerloo, Circle, Jubilee, Metropolitan or Hammersmith & City subway lines, stopping at Baker Street itself.
+Also, Baker Street is part of the route of a tourist bus in London.

 Other visits that may interest you